 The ultimate walking challenge that Ireland has to offer, The Kerry View Walking Trail, is over 133 miles long, which makes it the country’s longest signposted walking trail.

 If you choose to make this multi-day journey, you will be able to take in the scenic delights of Ireland’s highest mountains, Carrauntoohil and Caher, travel through remote mountain moorland, and relax by the Lakes of Killarney.
 Good walking webpage here.

 If you wish to learn more about the history of the local area of Waterville, I have included these two following destinations for those wishing to do further exploration on their trip to the Irish village.

-Built in 800AD to protect livestock and act as an extra defence for the local area, Loher stone fort is believed to be connected to further forts in the local area through ancient underground tunnels.
+Built-in 800AD to protect livestock and act as extra defence for the local area, Loher stone fort is believed to be connected to further forts in the local area through ancient underground tunnels.